mihailpozarski/chilean-rutify/README.md

 # Chilean::Rutify

-Chilean Rutify is a Rails gem that makes rut validations and manipulation easy
+Chilean Rutify is a Ruby on Rails gem that makes rut validations and manipulation easy

 ## Installation